![]() |

 2) Within 7 business days after receipt of the interconnection request, the EDC shall inform the applicant whether the interconnection request is complete or not.
 If the request is incomplete, the EDC shall specify what information is missing and the applicant has 10 business days after receiving notice from the EDC to provide the missing information or the interconnection request shall be deemed withdrawn.

-3) Within 15 business days after the EDC notifies the applicant that its interconnection request is complete, the EDC shall verify whether the distributed generation facility passes all the relevant Level 1 screens.
+3) Within 15 business days after the EDC notifies the applicant that its interconnection request is complete, the EDC shall verify whether the DER facility passes all the relevant Level 1 screens.

-5) Otherwise, the EDC shall approve the interconnection request and provide to the applicant a signed version of the "Conditional Agreement to Interconnect Distributed Generation Facility" in Appendix A subject to the following conditions:
+5) Upon approving the interconnection request pursuant to subsection (b)(4), the EDC shall provide to the applicant a signed version of the "Conditional Agreement to Interconnect Distributed Energy Resources Facility" in Appendix A subject to the following conditions:

-A) The distributed generation facility has been approved by local or municipal electric code officials with jurisdiction over the interconnection;
+A) The DER facility has been approved by local or municipal electric code officials with jurisdiction over the interconnection;

 B) A certificate of completion (see Appendix B) has been returned to the EDC.
 Completion of local inspections may be designated on inspection forms used by local inspecting authorities;